 You Can Solve Complaints Faster

-If you are continually sharing valuable information to your customer base and asking them to respond and reach out with any problems or concerns, you will be keeping an open dialog with your customers.
+If you are continually sharing valuable information with your customer base and asking them to respond and reach out with any problems or concerns, you will be keeping an open dialog with your customers.
 If you constantly ask for feedback, you’ll find that those that do have feedback (both positive and negative) will talk to you.
 They’ll reply to emails, they’ll comment on blog posts, they’ll interact on your social media channels, and they’ll even pick up the phone and call you sometimes if you give them the chance!
 Keeping a positive and open line of communication between you and your customer is key to protecting your investment.

 You Can Keep Them Away from Competitors by Remaining a Market Leader